How showwhat compares

 When showwhat fits

-- Git workflows (PRs, branch protection, commit history) are your governance model
+- Code review, CI, and commit history are your governance model

 - You need config values beyond booleans (objects, arrays, nested structures)